 - Is the agency owned and run by people who have been through infertility themselves?
 While this is not the most important factor, it helps when you are speaking to someone who has done as many IVFs as you have.

 - What is their value proposition?
 What are they offering you?
 Don’t buy cheap, this is way too important!

-- If the agency is accredited by SASREG, don’t just pick the first agency on the list – some agencies stick an A, B or C in front of their name to get listed first.
+- If you see a list of egg donor agencies, don’t just pick the first agency on the list – some agencies stick an A, B or C in front of their name to get listed first.
 That might work if you are AAA Plumbers Inc, but doesn’t count for something as serious as this.

 - How many donors has the agency matched with recipients in the last year?
 Does the egg donor agency have any real references from recipient parents and egg donors?
 Ask the agency to be put in touch with previous recipients so you can ask them directly about their experience.